greg-raven/Impeachment-Chronicles/_posts/2019-02-27-liar-conman-racist.md

 ---
-title: 'A liar, a con man, and a racist'
+title: "A liar, a con man, and a racist"
 layout: post
 author:
 - Hakeem Jeffries